 With such a milestone looming, we’ve found ourselves reminiscing about years gone by.
 We’ve thought about everything we’ve learned and what, if anything, we’d have done differently if we could do it all again.
 More than anything, it’s made me consider the idea of success.
 Are we successful?
-What actually makes someone a successful wedding photographer?
+Do you ever feel like you’ve made it?

 Once upon a time, we were working out of Sam’s bedroom and fitting in weddings around full time jobs.
 I was answering emails during my lunch breaks and investing entire month’s wages at a time on new equipment.
 Back then the goal was to be able to go full time and to have a separate room to use as an office.
 To be successful was to quit the day job and support ourselves financially through photography alone.
 Maybe one day, if we were lucky, we’d also have our own home.